 If you have just come to Paris (you will find tips to get there cheaply) and looking for a good evening, do not panic: these five places are in fashion.

 The small independent London club is very close to the Pompidou Center and offers a variety of club nights, from heavy metal to punk to burlesque.

 If you are looking for a more elegant moment, venture into The Carmen.
 The former home of opera composer Georges Bizet owes its name to his most famous work, but today houses mostly rock and electronic music nights.

 While the outside may look like a normal coffee / bar, go down into its cavernous abdomen for a sweaty little concert hall.
 Rock and indie concerts by local groups designed for bigger things are the norm.

-One of the trendiest bars in town, its hipster cred means prices are high and the queues may be long.
-But to rub shoulders with the coolest cats of the Paris art, music and fashion worlds in a former synagogue, this bar located near Strasbourg St Denis and Chateau D’Eau is the place to go.
-DJs and bands play till late in the basement.
+One of the hippest bars in the city, its hipster credits mean that prices are high and queues can be long.
+But to find the coolest cats of Parisian art, music and fashion in an old synagogue, this bar near Strasbourg St Denis and the Château d’Eau is the place to be.
+DJs and bands play until late in the cellar.

 A classic rock pub with a room in the basement.
 This classic dive bar is located in the heart of the Parisian music scene.
 Like many of these places, it smells like beer, the music is loud and everyone is crowded.